Cosby's first known accuser was no aspiring starlet

 Cosby, in his deposition, called any sexual encounter consensual and said he fed her a blueberry muffin and hot tea before she left.
 She said she left on her own.

 Constand left Philadelphia after the season ended that March.
 She stayed in contact with Cosby but said she wrestled with the incident as she studied massage therapy and its attendant code of ethics when it came to touching clients.

 She disclosed the encounter to her parents, whom Cosby had befriended, in January 2005.
 She and her mother called him to demand an apology, which they got, according to the lawsuit.

-The next day, Cosby called to suggest he set up an educational trust fund for Constand, the first of four calls he or his agents would place in the ensuing days to offer money, according to her lawsuit.
+The next day, Cosby called to suggest he set up an educational trust fund for Constand, the first of four calls he or his agents, including one from the William Morris Agency, would place in the ensuing days to offer money, according to her lawsuit.
 She said she declined.